 First, they brought a group of research participants into a Digsite community and asked them to take a photo of how the product was stored in their refrigerator and complete a survey about their product experience.
 They also had research participants complete fill-in-the-blank stories to delve deeper into their emotional experiences preparing and consuming the product.

 As a result of these efforts, the Johnsonville team found out that one of the new sausage products didn’t fit in with the line.
 They went back to the drawing board and created a new flavor that made more sense.

 All these types of research have benefits.
 For example, with live, moderated video, you can do rapid probing and keep participants on track.
 With unmoderated research, the participant can respond at their own pace and avoid feeling any potential pressure or bias they may experience when in a live, moderated situation.
 The “right” choice generally depends on your specific research needs.

 At Digsite, we are dedicated to having the latest online qualitative technology and expertise.
 Our experts can answer your questions and guide you as you explore your options.
 That’s what we do best, and during uncertain times like these, we are here to help in any way we can.

-For more information on conducting online qualitative research during the COVID-19 outbreak, check out our new on-demand webinar series that features our research report on consumer reactions to COVID-19: How to Conduct Successful Remote Research with Online Qual and Consumer Reactions to COVID-19.
+For more information on brand innovation during the COVID-19 outbreak, check out our new on-demand webinar series that features our research report on consumer shopping habits during COVID-19: How to Conduct Market Research During the COVID-19 Era.